 But, the authors claimed to show that some of the secondary endpoints showed a positive effect from acupuncture.
 They applied 24 different secondary statistical tests to the same data, looking at data subsets and different ways of slicing the pie, so to speak, and found three of those 24 alternative ways did show a difference.

-This method of massaging the data and reanalyzing it until you get the result you’re looking for is called “p-hacking,” and editors and journalists shouldn’t be fooled by such trickery.
+This method of massaging the data and reanalyzing it until you get the result you’re looking for is called “p-hacking”.
+Editors and journalists shouldn’t be fooled by such trickery.
 This acupuncture study showed quite clearly that acupuncture was not more effective than placebo for the treatment of colic.

 A More Balanced Perspective on Acupuncture

-Now, not all of the news outlets who covered this story were as fawning and positive as the Times story.
-The BBC reported under the headline “Can Acupuncture Ease Baby Colic?”
+Not all of the news outlets who covered this story were as fawning and positive as the Times story.
+In contrast, the BBC reported under the headline “Can Acupuncture Ease Baby Colic?”